 “All right, let’s not panic.
 I’ll make the money by selling one of my livers.
 I can get by with one.”

-A recent wave of media articles have trumpeted the notion that nobody is ever going to be able to retire, or, alternatively, if people do retire, they’re still going to have to work as WalMart greeters or burger flippers to be able to make ends meet.
+A recent wave of media articles has trumpeted the notion that nobody is ever going to be able to retire, or, alternatively, if people do retire, they’re still going to have to work as Walmart greeters or burger flippers to be able to make ends meet.
 First World problems run rampant!
 The sky is falling!
 Older workers will never retire, which means that younger workers will never get jobs!

 It’s also a bunch of crap.

 It is a bunch of crap, though, that well and truly seems to have penetrated the collective psyche of the United States, and a recent survey by Maritz Associates shows that over 50% of people who are either near retirement or have recently retired believe that retirement is an outdated concept.
 22% of workers surveyed in the Employee Benefit Research Institute’s 2013 Retirement Confidence Survey said that they’d have to postpone retirement.